0xPCDefenders/FINEAS-LLM/README.md

-# PHINEAS-LLM
+# FINEAS-LLM
-A fork of rustformers llm which integrates with PHINEAS for inferences on financial data
+A fork of rustformers llm which integrates with FINEAS for inferences on financial data